-Tsunami: a large wave in the ocean, usually caused by an undersea earthquake, a volcanic eruption, or coastal landslide.
+Tsunami: is a large wave on the ocean, usually caused by an undersea earthquake, a volcanic eruption, or coastal landslide.
 A tsunami can travel hundreds of miles over the open sea and cause extensive damage when it encounters land.
-Tsunamis are also called "tidal waves."
+Also called tidal waves.

-In April 1946, a powerful tsunami hit Hilo, Hawai‘i.
+Tsunami inundating Hilo, Hawai‘i in April, 1946.
+Note man on pier.
 This disaster prompted the establishment of tsunami warning systems.

 Returning to WebQuest?
 Close this window to continue